prasathmani/tinyfilemanager/README-docker.md

 - tinyfilemanager:VERSION - With the chown capability (php is run with root)
 - tinyfilemanager:VERSION-user - php is run under a non-privileged user

+There are two additional images, not published, tinyfilemanager:debug and tinyfilemanager:debug-user for debugging purposes.

 ## Options
 - ADMIN_USER - (optional) The username of the admin user
 - ADMIN_PASS - (optional) The password (This can be in clear-text or in the encrypted format)